 With the help of attorneys, patients can file medical malpractice lawsuits that ask for money to cover their injuries.
 Although the ultimate payout varies between cases, settlements from cases that go to trial average as much as $799,000.

 Nobody wants to find themselves on the receiving end of a medical error.
-If you do, however, a lawyer may instruct you regarding your legal options.
+If you do, however, a lawyer may instruct you regarding your legal options with a medical malpractice attorney.